SimracerCoin/cartesi-testing/README.md

   * Crypto prize for postion;
   * Crypto deduction regarding incidents/damage;

 The processing of these will then be used to update the season standings and also the crypto budget of each player.
-The season standings can be saved in a database (in a Node.js server for example), just needs available to show in the frontend.
-The crypto budget of each player, being more sensitive information, should be stored in the smart contract.
+The season standings and specially the crypto budget of each player should be stored in a safe way, possibly in the smart contract.
+In this case the result of the processing would be used to update the values in the smart contract.
 In this smart contract there should be also a method for players to redeem their budget, or part of it, whenever they want.